- How To Ship Cars Overseas For Military

 - Valid government/military ID.

 - Submit the vehicle registration and title deed.
-Vehicle must be in the name of the military service member.
+The motorcar must be in the name of the military service member.

-It is essential that you provide a destination address, emergency contact details, and valid email address before the vehicle is shipped out.
+Before the automobile is shipped, you must provide a destination address, emergency contact details, and a valid email address.

-Though it isn’t cumbersome shipping cars overseas for a military, there are some key aspects that cannot be missed.
-Your vehicle must be operations with a fully functional parking brake.
+Though it isn’t cumbersome to ship cars overseas for the military, some key aspects cannot be missed.
+Your vehicle must be operated with a fully functional parking brake.
 The windshield must not have any major cracks and there should be no oil/fuel leaks.
-This requires cleaning the vehicle before it is shipped.
-You need to remove all personal belongings, non-permanent accessories, apart from removing fire hazards like air conditioning gas, air fresheners, fuel and pressurized cans.
-The interiors need to be vacuum cleaned at least a week before it is shipped out.
-However, you are allowed to keep these items within the vehicle:
+This requires cleaning the motorcar before it is shipped.
+You need to remove all personal belongings and non-permanent accessories, apart from removing fire hazards like air conditioning gas, air fresheners, fuel, and pressurized cans.
+The interiors must be vacuum-cleaned at least a week before being shipped out.
+However, you are allowed to keep these items within the automobile:

 - Hand-tools below the value of $200.